Surfside, Florida: Languages

 As of 2000, Spanish was spoken as a first language by 49.41% of residents, while English was spoken by 42.11% of the population.
 Other languages spoken included Portuguese 2.36%, Russian 2.04%, German and Yiddish were both tied at 1.40%, and French was the mother tongue for 1.29% of the populace.

 Jewish population

 As of 2021, approximately one-third of the population of Surfside are Jews.
 It is also the most Jewish community in the Miami metropolitan area.
 Around 2,500 Jews reside in Surfside.
 Including neighboring areas, 34% of Jews describe themselves as Orthodox, 24% as Conservative, 18% as Reform and 24% as "just Jewish".

+In an incident in August 2026, a local resident was arrested and charged with battery with prejudice, after assaulting a Jewish couple in an attack in which he made antisemitic remarks, punched the man in the head and threatened to kill him.

 Education

 Residents are assigned to Miami-Dade County Public Schools.

 Ruth K. Broad/Bay Harbor K–8 Center in Bay Harbor Islands serves as the local elementary and K–8 school.
 Residents who want to have a conventional middle school may instead choose the zoned middle school, Miami Beach Nautilus Middle School.
 Miami Beach Senior High School is the senior high school serving Surfside.